exitus1/Video-Scripts/journalproposal.md

 This proposal does not include translations but they can be funded from [Decred Content and Asset Translations 2023](https://proposals.decred.org/record/31c4b5f) proposal as needed.

 This proposal will fund the work done between February 1, 2023 and January 31, 2024.
-All billing will be performed in Decred's Contractor Management System using its standard average DCR/USD exchange rate for each month when the work was done.
+All billing will be performed in Decred's Contractor Management System.
+Payments will be made in DCR at standard DCR/USD exchange rate assigned by the CMS for each month when the work was done.

 Any unused funds will stay in the Treasury.